Your Next Great American Vacation

 Pacific Northwest Tour: If you can’t decide whether to visit the beach, the city, or the mountains, the Pacific Northwest is an excellent choice.
 Spend a day or two in Seattle, seeing the Space Needle, taking in the city, and riding the Ferris wheel at Pier 57.
 Don’t forget to go watch the fish fly at Pike’s Place Market.
 Then take a jaunt down to Portland for some interesting food, cultural attractions, and artsy young people as far as the eye can see.
 Check out the Columbia River Falls and Multnomah Falls for some breathtaking views and great hiking.
 Finally, visit the Oregon Coast for some rest and relaxation, walks on the beach, and amazing scenery; or rent a cabin in the woods for some serious family time.
 Insider tip: No trip to the Seattle-Portland area should be undertaken without a dining agenda in mind.
 Check out online reviews and plan your eating along with your activities along the way.

 Southern Staycation: For travelers who are looking for an adventure off the beaten path, the Southern United States offer an unexpected journey filled with incredible scenery, powerful historic tourism, great food and music, and, of course, Southern hospitality.
-Your itinerary should include cities like Raleigh, North Carolina; Atlanta, Georgia; Memphis and Nashville, Tennessee; and Charleston, South Carolina or slow things down and plan your entire trip around one Southern destination.
+Your itinerary should include cities like Raleigh, North Carolina; Atlanta, Georgia; Memphis and Nashville, Tennessee; and Charleston, South Carolina, or slow things down and plan your entire trip around one Southern destination.
 You won’t be disappointed!
 Insider tip: Get all you can of that Southern charm by exploring Bed and Breakfasts or Airbnb rentals rather than traditional hotels.
+Need car insurance information?

 Your Next Great American Vacation Could Be A Glamping Adventure: You don’t have to be a millennial to understand the allure of packing up all your stuff in a van and hitting the road.
 But if you have kids, sleeping on the ground, managing mosquito bites and sunburns and poison ivy and extreme boredom just don’t seem to be worth the trouble.
 Upgrade your adventure by car camping, or staying in affordable cabins or other, slightly less rustic conditions along the way.
 Insider tip: glampinghub.com has a thorough inventory of beautiful cabins for the not-quite-hardcore camping family.